nop33/si/src/content/blog/response-to-revision-1-of-the-global-digital-compact-implications-for-ai-governance/index.md

 Key changes made to Objective 5 include:

-1. Weakening of the overall ambition regarding the UN's role in governing AI and emerging technologies;
+* A weakening of the overall ambition regarding the UN's role in governing AI and emerging technologies;
-2. Addition of a new paragraph outlining key governance functions, inspired by the High-Level Advisory Body on AI’s [interim report](https://www.un.org/sites/un2.un.org/files/un_ai_advisory_body_governing_ai_for_humanity_interim_report.pdf);
+* The addition of a new paragraph outlining key governance functions, inspired by the High-Level Advisory Body on AI’s [interim report](https://www.un.org/sites/un2.un.org/files/un_ai_advisory_body_governing_ai_for_humanity_interim_report.pdf);
-3. Modification of the proposed 'Annual global dialogue on AI governance' to a Contact Group on AI governance;
+* A modification of the proposed 'Annual Global Dialogue on AI Governance' to a Contact Group on AI governance;
-4. Broadening the mandate of the proposed International Scientific Panel on AI to include emerging technologies;
+* A broadening of the mandate of the proposed International Scientific Panel on AI to include emerging technologies;
-5. Simplification and clarification of roles for the GDC's follow-up and review processes.
+* A simplification and clarification of roles for the GDC's follow-up and review processes.

 Overall, Rev.1 of the GDC remains a reasonably high ambition text, in that it preserves almost all of the Zero Draft’s institutional proposals in objective 5 (despite the pushback from Member States during the first reading over potential duplications with existing mechanisms).
 The co-facilitators have also simplified the structure of objective 5 by deleting the sub-sub-sections and removing some detail from the institutional proposals.